 Bill Gasiamis 19:48

-Yeah It’s good I’ve seen the movie and it’s a lovely movie, because it also still goes through his experiences.
-As an able bodied person, then a disabled person, and then also his emotional challenges and the marriage breakup, and all the things that you would expect the difficult in normal life.
+Yeah, It’s good I’ve seen the movie and it’s a lovely movie because it also still goes through his experiences.
+As an able-bodied person, then a disabled person, and then also his emotional challenges and the marriage breakup, and all the things that you would expect to the difficult in normal life.

 Bill Gasiamis 20:17